United Aviate Program: Your Complete Career Path to United Airlines

 Stages of the Aviate Career Path

-Flight Training & Certifications – Pilots begin their journey at an Aviate-affiliated flight school or university program, earning required certifications such as Private Pilot License (PPL), Instrument Rating (IR), Commercial Pilot License (CPL), and Certified Flight Instructor (CFI).
+Flight Training & Certifications – Pilots begin their United Aviate career pathway at an Aviate-affiliated flight school or university program.
+Required certifications include Private Pilot License (PPL), Instrument Rating (IR), Commercial Pilot License (CPL), and Certified Flight Instructor (CFI).

-Flight Instructor Phase – After obtaining a CFI certificate, pilots build flight hours by instructing students at an Aviate partner school.
+Flight Instructor Phase – After obtaining a CFI certificate, pilots build flight hours by instructing students at partner schools.
+This phase of the United Aviate Program allows candidates to gain experience while earning income.

-Regional Airline Experience – Once they meet the required flight hours, pilots transition to a United Express carrier, gaining valuable airline experience in multi-engine aircraft.
+Regional Airline Experience – Once pilots meet required flight hours, they transition to a United Express carrier.
+This stage provides valuable airline experience in multi-engine aircraft within the United Airlines pilot program framework.

-United Airlines First Officer – After completing Aviate program requirements, pilots are hired directly by United Airlines, bypassing the traditional application process.
+United Airlines First Officer – After completing United Aviate Program requirements, pilots are hired directly by United Airlines.
+This direct hiring process bypasses traditional competitive application procedures.

-Captain Upgrade – With experience as a first officer, pilots progress to captain roles on narrow-body or wide-body aircraft, leading to further career growth within United Airlines.
+Captain Upgrade – With experience as a first officer, pilots progress to captain roles on narrow-body or wide-body aircraft.
+The United Aviate career pathway continues supporting professional growth and advancement within United Airlines.

 Comparison With Traditional Airline Pilot Pathways